Frequently Asked Questions

 Back to Top

-First, take a couple photos and email us.
-Claims of damage to your plants must be submitted within 7 days of receipt for replacement or refund to be issued - limited to the value of the plants claimed.
+If your order arrives within 4 days of being shipped and a plant is damaged, first, take a couple photos and email us.
+Claims of damage to your plants must be submitted within 7 days of receipt for refund to be issued - limited to the value of the plants claimed.

 We do not offer warranty on plants when subsequent planting and care produces unsatisfactory results.